What is farm land advertising?

 - state that you are seeking offers to acquire the farm land, or interest in farm land, and

 Note that while calling for tenders could meet these requirements, advertisements just inviting ‘expressions of interest’ will not.

 Two types of advertising are required.

-- Internet – you must advertise online for a minimum of 30 days.
+- Internet – you must advertise online for a minimum of 30 working days.
 The advertisement must be of usual prominence on a website that is generally used for advertising acquisition of land.

 - Paper publication – you must also advertise in one of the following: